Brian Kinchen

-Brian Douglas Kinchen (born August 6, 1965) is a former professional American football tight end and long snapper.
-He played in the National Football League (NFL) for the Miami Dolphins, Cleveland Browns, Baltimore Ravens, Carolina Panthers and New England Patriots.
-As a tight end, he caught 160 passes for 1,648 yards and seven touchdowns.
+Brian Douglas Kinchen (born August 6, 1965) is an American former professional football tight end and long snapper who played in the National Football League (NFL) for the Miami Dolphins, Cleveland Browns, Baltimore Ravens, Carolina Panthers and New England Patriots.

 Early life

 Kinchen was born in Baton Rouge to parents Gaynell "Gus" Kinchen and Tori Kinchen.
 He attended and played football at University High School.
 His father was a member of the 1958 LSU Tigers football team and one of the famed Chinese Bandits.

 College career

 At LSU, Kinchen was an All-SEC tight end.
 He tallied 523 yards and six touchdowns on 48 receptions over 33 career games.

 Professional career

 Miami Dolphins (1988–1990)

-In 1988, the Miami Dolphins selected Kinchen in the 12th round of the 1988 NFL Draft with the 320th overall pick.
+In 1988, the Miami Dolphins selected Kinchen in the 12th round of the 1988 NFL draft with the 320th overall pick.
 In three seasons, he caught two passes for 15 yards over 36 games.

 Cleveland Browns/Baltimore Ravens (1991–1998)

 In 1991, Kinchen signed with the Cleveland Browns where he played for head coach Bill Belichick.
 Over the next five seasons, he played in all but five regular season games (75 total).
 His best seasons were from 1993–95 when he caught 73 passes for 795 yards and three touchdowns in 35 starts.

 Kinchen was a member of the inaugural Baltimore Ravens team in 1996 which resulted from the Cleveland Browns relocating to Baltimore.
 In 1996, he had his best season as a tight end with 55 receptions for 581 yards (both career highs) and one touchdown.
 In three years with the Ravens, Kinchen totaled 79 catches for 786 yards and two touchdowns.